-The Order of Business is No. 1, Markets in Financial Instruments Bill 2018 - Committee and Remaining Stages, to be taken at 4.45 p.m.; No. 2, Greyhound Racing Bill 2018 – Committee Stage, to be taken at 5 p.m. or at the conclusion of No. 1, whichever is the later, and adjourned at 6.30 p.m., if not previously concluded; and No. 3, statements on the Disclosures Tribunal report, to be taken at 6.30 p.m. and conclude not later than 7.30 p.m., with the time allocated for group spokespersons not to exceed eight minutes each, which time can be shared, and the Minister to be given not less than four minutes to reply to the debate.
+The Order of Business is No. 1, Markets in Financial Instruments Bill 2018 - Committee and Remaining Stages, to be taken at 4.45 p.m.; No. 2, Greyhound Racing Bill 2018 – Committee Stage, to be taken at 5 p.m. or at the conclusion of No. 1, whichever is the later, and adjourned at 6.30 p.m., if not previously concluded; and No. 3, statements on the disclosures tribunal report, to be taken at 6.30 p.m. and conclude not later than 7.30 p.m., with the time allocated to group spokespersons not to exceed eight minutes each, which time can be shared, and the Minister to be given not less than four minutes to reply to the debate.

 Order of Business